WebOrigami/docs/src/eg/intro.md

 ## Serve a graph

-You can serve any graph with the [serve](/eg/builtins.html#serve) function, which starts a local web server.
+You can serve any graph with the [serve](/eg/builtins.html#serve) function.
 For example, the sample `site.yaml` file defines a tiny graph with two web pages:

 ```console
 $ eg site.yaml